-This is a week devoted to preparation for school placement immediately prior to the placement in the second semester of first year.
+This is time devoted to preparation for school placement prior to the placement in first and second year.
 Students are free from lectures and assignments to focus on their preparation of schemes, lesson plans and resources to support teaching and learning while on placement.
 Curriculum lecturers are available to meet with students by appointment during this week to discuss planning for content and teaching methodologies.
 Each student has a compulsory meeting with their placement tutor to discuss issues pertaining to the placement.